ayanseeu/-HR-Analytics-Dashboard-using-Tableau/README.md

 Attrition Breakdown:

   Department-wise Attrition: R&D has the highest attrition (56.12%), followed by Sales and HR.

   Field of Education: Life Sciences and Medical backgrounds show the highest attrition counts.

   Gender & Age-wise Attrition: Highest attrition in the 25–34 age group, with female attrition being relatively lower overall.

 Employee Demographics:

 Age distribution is centered around 30–40 years.

-Education filters allow slicing data by qualification.

 Job Satisfaction Rating:

 Satisfaction scores by job role range from 1 to 4.
 Research Scientists and Laboratory Technicians show higher satisfaction scores compared to Sales Executives.

 🛠️ Tools Used
 Tableau – for data visualization and dashboard creation